Getting started

 | <-- {Pet JSON} ---- |

-Before we begin, please make sure that your service.yaml file is restored to its original shape.
+Before we begin, please make sure that your service.yaml file is restored to its original state.

 To spin up a stub server with the service.yaml we authored earlier, run below command.